 Also, a data warehouse acts as a central repository for all the data collected by any enterprise through various internal and external sources.
 It helps in reporting and data analysis.

-Since the data warehouse feeds on data provided by different sources and mediums, including the relational database, NoSQL databases, or third-party APIs, the quotient of ambiguous data is exceptionally high.
+Since the data warehouse feeds on data provided by different sources and mediums, including relational databases, NoSQL databases, or third-party APIs, the quotient of ambiguous data is exceptionally high.
 Thus, all the collected data needs to be combined into one single coherent data set and optimized to deliver quick solutions for critical database queries.

 Earlier, the data warehouse was available only as on-premise solutions, which are mostly application-based, which made data warehouses challenging to expand.

-Amazon Redshift is a data warehouse product which forms part of the larger cloud-computing platform Amazon Web Services.
+Amazon Redshift is a data warehouse product that forms part of the larger cloud-computing platform Amazon Web Services.
 It is a simple and cost-effective data warehouse solution that analyses all the user data across their on-premise data warehouses and data lakes.

 Now, let's look at the Amazon Redshift architecture.
 This section highlights the components of AWS Redshift architecture, thereby giving you enough pointers to decide if this is favorable for your use case.
 Below is the Redshift Architecture Diagram:

 Redshift Cluster: Redshift uses a cluster of nodes as its core infrastructure component.
 A cluster usually has one leader node and several compute nodes.
 In cases where there is only one compute node, there is no additional leader node.